|Official Plant Name||Mahonia|

 Due to their late flowering period, Mahonia is a popular choice for garden borders, alongside other evergreen shrubs such as Rhododendron, or plants such as snowdrops, to provide further winter colour.

-Larger varieties, such as Mahonia‘Charity’, are also often used as hedges and screening, where their thick and spiky nature makes them particularly effective at keeping out intruders.
+Larger varieties, such as Mahonia ‘Charity’, are also often used as hedges and screening, where their thick and spiky nature makes them particularly effective at keeping out intruders.
 They are also seen in public areas, such as on roundabouts.

 Another name for Mahonia aquifolium is Oregon grape, which comes from the fact that Oregon adopted Mahonia as its state flower in 1899, and that the appearance of Mahonia berries is similar to that of black grapes.

 Despite their sharp flavour, Mahonia berries are edible, and can be eaten raw, or used to make jams and jellies.
-The roots and rhizomes are also used in many herbal medicines, including as an ingredient in lotions to treat skin conditions, such as acne and psoriasis.

 Feeding, Care & Growing Tips